zainmk/pyCOVID19/README.md

 June 28, 2020 - Added and updated data collection for 'Toronto, ON', now fully complete.
 Runs well wtih data analysis methods

+July 30, 2020 - Fixed some bugs with the webscraping portion of the code.
+Added funcitonality for use without an SQL database.
+Added some data analysis methods.

 ...